About Analytics views

 For example, the following fields are included when filtered for bugs and user stories.
 You can look up the description of most of these fields from the Entities and properties reference for Azure Boards or Work item field index.

 Two fields that are reported on are only available from Analytics data, Cycle Time Days and Lead Time Days.
-To learn more about how these days are calculated, see Cumulative flow, lead time, and cycle time guidance, Lead time versus cycle time.
+For more information about how these days are calculated, see Cumulative flow, lead time, and cycle time guidance, Lead time versus cycle time.

 For more information on how the dataset is modeled when using the Power BI Data Connector, see Analytics views dataset design.